trezzuri/erpnext-docs/docs/en/CRM/contract.md

 ### 2.6 References

-If the Contract can be linked to a transaction in ERPNext.
+If the Contract can be linked to a transaction in SOMA.
 Select the transaction type and the specific transaction.
 The documents that can be linked are:

 * Quotation